Testing Texture Two Zero Neutrino Mass Matrices Under Current Experimental Scenario: Numerical analysis

-In the present scenario of analysis, the viable cases $B_{2}$ and $B_{4}$ seem to be very interesting since they simultaneously incorporate the updated T2K, Super-Kamiokande and NO$\nu$A results.
+In the present scenario of analysis, the viable cases $B_{2}$ and $B_{4}$ seem to be very interesting from the experimental point of view since they simultaneously incorporate the updated T2K, Super-Kamiokande and NO$\nu$A results.
 The combined results favor the NO ( $m_{1} < m_{2}<m_{3}$), $\delta \simeq 270^{0}$ and $\theta_{23} > 45^{0}$ at higher CL.
-Earlier in Ref. \cite{25}, S. Zhou also predicts the consistency of these cases with T2K, Super-Kamiokande and NO$\nu$A results at 1$\sigma$ CL.
+Earlier in Ref. \cite{26}, S. Zhou also discusses the similar predictions for these cases along with the cases $A_{1}$ and $A_{2}$, respectively at 1$\sigma$ CL.

 The phenomenological implications of $B_{2}$ and $B_{4}$ are almost similar regarding the neutrino mass ordering, octant of $\theta_{23}$ and Dirac CP-violating phase ($\delta$), therefore it seems to be difficult to differentiate them at low energies.
-To this end, the precise measurement of $\delta$ may play a pivotal role to distinguish these cases.
+To this end, we have to measure the CP-violating phase as precisely as possible, e.g., an accuracy less than $1^{0}$ is required if $\delta \simeq 270^{0}$ is confirmed.
 Further, it may be possible that the phenomenological predictions for these cases come out to be different for the flavor models at high energy scale.

-For case C, we can rewrite the expressions for $\Sigma$, as presented in \cite{24}
+For case C, we can rewrite the expressions for $\Sigma$, as presented in \cite{25}